Nematic superconductivity in the topological semimetal CaSn$_{3}$: Introduction

-Recently, the ternary stannide semimetal {\ca} crystallizing the cubic {\ac3}-type structure with point group {\oh} (fig.1a inset) has been proposed to be a prime candidate for realizing topological superconductivity \cite{gupta17}.
-This stoichiometric compound undergoes a superconducting transition at {\tc} = 4.2 K \cite{luo15a}, and is predicted to be a topologically non-trivial semimetal by theoretical calculations \cite{gupta17}.
-The non-trivial electronic structure hosts topological nodal lines in the absence of spin orbit coupling (SOC).
-Upon turning on SOC, the nodal lines unexpectedly evolve into Weyl nodes, despite the time-reversal-invariant centrosymmetric system.
-The non-trivial Berry phase associated with the topological nature of {\ca} is experimentally confirmed by recent quantum oscillation measurements \cite{mao18}.
+Recently, the binary stannide semimetal {\ca}, crystallizing in the cubic {\ac3}-type structure with point group {\oh} [Fig. 1(a) inset], has been proposed as a prime candidate for realizing topological superconductivity \cite{gupta17}.
+This stoichiometric compound undergoes a superconducting transition at {\tc} = 4.2\,K \cite{luo15a}, and is predicted to be a topologically non-trivial semimetal by theoretical calculations \cite{gupta17}.
+In the absence of SOC, its electronic structure is predicted to host topological nodal lines.
+Upon introducing SOC, the nodal lines evolve into topological point nodes.
+The non-trivial Berry phase associated with the topological nature of {\ca} is experimentally confirmed by recent quantum oscillation measurements \cite{zhu19,siddi21}.
+Moreover, the Fermi surfaces determined by such measurements are shown to enclose an odd number of TRIM \cite{siddi21}, thus fulfilling one of the two prerequisites for topological superconductivity.
+Clearly, it is essential to investigate whether {\ca} satisfies also the other prerequisite associated with the superconducting pairing states, namely, if it shows odd-parity pairing.

-Here we report a detailed study on the upper critical field $H_{c2}$ for superconducting topological semimetal {\ca}, revealing the remarkable two-fold anisotropy around a $C_{4}$ axis in the crystal structure with point group {\oh}.
-The two-fold anisotropy in the superconducting state cannot be attributed to either anisotropic effective mass or to flux flow depinning due to the Lorentz force.
-Together with the peculiar temperature dependence of $H_{c2}$, the observation of spontaneous rotational symmetry breaking in the superconducting state for {\ca} clearly evinces the realization of nematic superconductivity, opening up a promising pathway to the investigation of topological superconductivity.
+Here, we report on a detailed study of the superconducting state of the topological semimetal {\ca}.
+The measured upper critical fields $H_{c2}$ show a remarkable twofold anisotropy around a $C_{4}$ axis (in a crystal structure with point group {\oh}).
+Such twofold anisotropy in the SC state cannot be attributed to an anisotropic effective mass, nor to flux-flow depinning due to the Lorentz force.
+Together with the peculiar temperature dependence of $H_{c2}$, the observation of spontaneous rotational symmetry breaking in the superconducting state for {\ca} clearly evidences the realization of nematic superconductivity.
+Muon-spin relaxation and rotation (\musr) measurements indicate a nodeless superconducting pairing state without time-reversal-symmetry breaking.
+Moreover, {\musr} measurements in magnetic fields applied along two mutually orthogonal crystal directions evidence very different electron behaviors, thus supporting nematic superconductivity in {\ca}.
+Along with a previous study, which confirms an odd number of TRIM enclosed by the Fermi surfaces of {\ca}, our results suggest that {\ca} is a promising nematic superconductor candidate.

-Single crystals of {\ca} were grown with Sn-self flux.
-We confirm the {\ac3}-type cubic structure via powder X-ray diffraction.
-Cut from the same starting piece, bar-shape samples \#2a and \#2b ($\sim$ 1.5$\times$0.50$\times$0.075 mm$^{3}$) were used for the field-angle-dependent magnetotransport measurements with a four-wire configuration in a dilution refrigerator with a Swedish rotator.